Cecca/big-data-course/docs/homeworks.rst

 The effect is that configuration properties will be read from system properties (i.e., the ones passed on the command line after the ``java`` command using the ``-Dproperty.name=property-value`` sintax).
 Line 3 sets the name of your application.
 Note that this line and the following one are method invocations on the ``SparkConf`` object being created.
 Finally, line 4 sets the address of the master.
-As detailed in the `Spark documentation <https://spark.apache.org/docs/latest/submitting-applications.html#master-urls>`_, there are several values that this stirng can take.
+As detailed in the `Spark documentation <https://spark.apache.org/docs/latest/submitting-applications.html#master-urls>`_, there are several values that this string can take.
 For this course, two are interesting.

 * ``"local[*]"``: use the local resources of the computer.
 This sets up a Spark process on the local machine, using the available cores for parallelism.